iridiumblue/pale_horse_bread/README.md

 I tried all sorts of things like using a water pan, trying to make a Dutch Oven, different temperatures and so on.
 Nothing worked.

 Then I stumbled upon this technique when I fell asleep while making bread.
 After an 8 hour dozing, I figured the bread was ruined.
-I didn't want to waste precious dough, though, so I went ahead on the off-chance the result wasn't a total waste.
+I didn't want to waste precious flour, though, so I went ahead on the off-chance the result wasn't a total waste.

 To my amazement it came out perfectly.
 Repeated trials revealed it was no fluke, it comes out awesome every time.
-I considered it my civic duty to write it up and share it with a world locked down in quarantine.
+I considered it my civic duty to write it up and share it with a world quarantine lock-down.

 # Pale Horse Sourdough Bread recipe.